GPUOpen-Tools/radeon_gpu_profiler/docs/source/index.rst

 Additionally, the user event names are displayed at the top of the event timeline view.

-The full user even hierarchy is also visible on the third line of the side pane when clicking on individual events.
+The full user event hierarchy is also visible on the third line of the side pane when clicking on individual events.
 If the event does not contain a user event hierarchy, nothing will be shown.